View the current favourites to win the 2024/25 UEFA Champions League.

 We take a look at the prospects of the UEFA Champions League favourites in more depth.

-Reigning Serie A winners and UEFA Champions League finalists in 2023, Inter Milan represent potential dark horses to go all the way in Europe's premier club competition this year.
+Reigning Serie A winners and UEFA Champions League finalists in 2023, Inter Milan have become one of the favourites to go all the way in Europe's premier club competition this year.

 Inter manager Simone Inzaghi has assembled an impressive squad at the San Siro, with the Nerazzurri losing just two Serie A matches last season as they sealed a historic 20th Scudetto in style.